afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

   ![Shopify SSO Tree](/JourneyScripts/Shopify/imgs/journey-view.png)

-## Testing
+## Troubleshooting

 There isn't much to test with Shopify Multipass, but I've found that decrypting the payload if you're running into issues helps.

+### Common issues

+- Invalid Multipass Request, in my experience this occurs in two occasion
+  - Wrong encryption key, IV
+  - IP v6 in your Multipass token
+- Invalid email, this occurs if your email lookup in the script is misconfigured

+### Decryption Script

 The code below can decrypt the Multipass token.
 This is a NodeJS script that relies on the built-in `crypto` library.
 You'll need to pass your multipass token and secret to the function and it will log the data to the console.
 If you're using visual studio code, the **code runner extension** will run this snippet inside VS Code

 You can retrieve your multipass token from the browser's network view or by logging it to Forgerock's logs